Live-Streaming of Mass and Events

 Prayer in Front of the Tabernacle

-The tabernacle in the priest sacristy window will be maintained for those who may be still uncomfortable entering the church at this time.
+During construction, the tabernacle for outdoor prayer has been relocated to a window in the Pauline Center for those who may be still uncomfortable entering the church at this time.

 The Prayer Challenge